Xbox Series X restock date — track on Twitter, Walmart, Best Buy and more

-Xbox Series X restock dates are still hard to pin down.
-Often, as soon as you find where to buy the Xbox Series X, Microsoft's new games console sells out.
-While the Xbox Series S is somewhat easier to find in stock, it too can sell out if you wait too long.
+Xbox Series X restocks are very hard to find, let alone securing a console when you spot one.
+And even the Xbox Series S sells out pretty quickly.
+You have to be both lucky and fast.

-Tom's Guide is here to help you keep on top of all the latest Xbox Series X restock dates at all major U.S. retailers.
-Keep this page bookmarked and refreshed, and check out the retailers below to have the best chance of finding out where to buy the Xbox Series X.
+But Tom's Guide is here to help.
+We keep track of the latest Xbox Series X and Seires S restock rumors, tips and drops.
+And we've pulled together a suite of U.S. retailers to help you have a one-stop-shop for finding where to buy the Xbox Seires X and Series S.

 Where to buy Xbox Series X: Restock links and updates

-As of 9:40 a.m.
-ET on March 26, there is no standalone Xbox Series X restock.
-However, Walmart is offering the Xbox Series X with Xbox All Access subscription.
-There's also the chance Best Buy may have Xbox Series X restock (they tend to do their restocks on Fridays).
+As of 9:50 a.m.
+ET on March 29, there is no Xbox Series X restock at major retailers.
+Walmart is still offering the Xbox Series S via an Xbox All Access subcription.
+However, you'll need to apply for a Citizen's One line of credit to get this deal.
 In the meantime, you can check the following retailers below to see who may have Xbox Series X restock in the near future.

 - Walmart: Xbox Series X | Xbox Series S (last restock March 25)